jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

     __Pros:__
     * Risk factors are considerably reduced
     * Excellent for large and complex projects
-    * Allows for additional functionality later
+    * Allows for adding functionality later
     * Suitable for highly risky projects with varied business needs

     __Cons:__